yannbouteiller/rtgym/README.md

 ```

 You may want to have a look at the [timestamps updating](https://github.com/yannbouteiller/rtgym/blob/969799b596e91808543f781b513901426b88d138/rtgym/envs/real_time_env.py#L188) method of ```rtgym```, which is reponsible for elastically clocking time-steps.
-This method defines the core meachnism of Real-Time Gym environments:
+This method defines the core mechanism of Real-Time Gym environments:

 ![Real-Time Gym Framework](https://raw.githubusercontent.com/yannbouteiller/rtgym/main/figures/rt_gym_env.png "Real-Time Gym Framework")